liubai01/portfolio/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Hi everyone here, I am now MSCS student in NYU.
-My interests focus on Computer Graphics, Game Development and Artificial Intelligence.
+Hi there, I am now MSCS student in NYU.

+- Here is the place to display some of my demos and experience.
+It is still under construction.
+- And I am now actively seeking for a job in US in 2022!
+- If you would like to see my posts, go to https://blog.liubai01.cn .

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/yintao_s_cv.pdf" "newtab" >}}resumé{{< /staticref >}}.